Dharel41/game_of_life/README.md

 # GENERAL INFO
-The Game of Life application with graphics interface
+The Game of Life application with graphical user interface

 # Features
 * create your own pattern